platformsh/platformsh-docs/contributing/markup-format.md

 If you have all list items aligned at 3 spaces, the first warning is to `add 1 space`.
 Then if you add 1 space, the second warning is to `remove 1 space`.
 Fix this by adding 1 space to the paragraphs or code blocks so they all align at 4 spaces.

+All pull requests against the default branch are linted automatically.